Variables Management

 Custom variables

-- Typical scenario
+- Typical scenarios

-user_rolevariable, such as “parent” and “guest”.
+user_rolevariable, such as "parent" or "guest".

-| Variable name | Variable description | Scenario |
+| Variable name | Description | Scenario |

 |---|---|---|

-custom_moodLevel | User’s real-time sentiment value (0 to 10 rating) | When the user’s sentiment value is detected to be ≥ 7, use a more positive tone to respond. |
+custom_moodLevel | The user's real-time sentiment value (0–10 scale) | When the sentiment value is ≥ 7, respond in a more positive tone. |

-custom_interactionFrequency | Statistics of user interactions on the day | If daily interactions reach ≥ 5 times, push a care reminder: “Would you like to take a break?” |
+custom_interactionFrequency | Count of the user's interactions that day | When daily interactions reach ≥ 5, push a care reminder: "Would you like to take a break?" |

 Use variables